Alan Price was appointed Director of the John F. Kennedy Presidential Library and Museum in November 2018.

 Karen Adler Abramson

 Karen Adler Abramson directs the work of the Kennedy Library's Archives division, which is comprised of 15 staff members and 8-12 student interns (depending on the semester).
 The division is charged with acquiring, preserving, arranging and describing, and providing access to primary-source materials in all formats that document the life, political career, and associates of John F. Kennedy, the 35th President of the United States.

 Ms. Abramson has been a professional archivist for close to 20 years and joined the Kennedy Library staff in 2010.
 She holds a B.A. in Sociology and Women's Studies from Brandeis University; an M.A. in Social Welfare Policy and Women's Studies from the Heller School for Social Policy and Management (Brandeis University); and an M.S.L.I.S. with a concentration in Archives Management from the Simmons College Graduate School of Library and Information Science.

 Supervisory Museum Curator

-The Supervisory Museum Curator at the John F Kennedy Presidential Library and Museum is responsible for the exhibit programs of the museum.
+As the Supervisory Museum Curator, Janice Hodson is responsible for the exhibit programs of the museum.
 This includes responsibility for the planning, formulation, design, construction, and installation of exhibits; overseeing and monitoring museum objects; and providing professional advice concerning preservation of the museum collections.
 In addition, the curator supervises administrative activities of the museum including budget, personnel, space management, procurement, and security.